We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Primary thrombocythemia usually doesn’t cause symptoms.
 A blood clot may be the first sign that something is wrong.
 Blood clots can develop anywhere in your body, but they’re more likely to form in your feet, hands, or brain.
-The symptoms of a blood clot can vary depending on where the clot is located, but symptoms generally include:
+The symptoms of a blood clot can vary depending on where the clot is located.
+Symptoms generally include: